 If you would like to reach this as a webpage, and not an email, click here

-On Tuesday the 13th of July, Kura Sushi USA KRUS 0.00 reported their Q3 earnings for FY21.
+On Tuesday the 13th of July, Kura Sushi USA reported their Q3 earnings for FY21.

-As this is one of the companies within my portfolio, I will be sharing my thoughts on that earnings call today.
+As this is one of the companies within my portfolio, I shared my thoughts on that today.

 I won’t spend a HUGE amount of time on Kura Sushi today, as I am sure I have already overloaded your senses with sushi discussion with the deep dive on Kura Sushi I sent out at the beginning of July.